Walter Long, 1st Viscount Long: Political career, 1880–1911

 He could not square the retention of Irish MPs at Westminster under the scheme for the second home rule bill.
 Irish MPs could control English, Scottish, and Welsh affairs, so he argued.
 The issue was central to the general election of 1892.
 Long had returned from Canada on a tour speaking on the federal system there.
-He reiterated the claim that Ulster Unionists would never accept the bill.
-But Liberals argued that the Conservatives would raise bread prices, and lower wages if returned, "the labourers are ignorant lot and swallowed it whole", he decried.
+He reiterated the claim that Ulster Unionists would never accept the bill but Liberals argued that the Conservatives would raise bread prices, and lower wages if returned, "the labourers are ignorant lot and swallowed it whole", he decried.
 Long was defeated by 138 votes, losing his seat.
 In July 1892, Liverpool West Derby became vacant and Long defeated the Liberal candidate by 1357 votes at the by-election of 1893.
-Knowing his grasp of parliamentary procedure, Arthur James Balfour hired him to be a strategist in opposition.
+Knowing his grasp of parliamentary procedure, Arthur Balfour hired him to be a strategist in opposition.
 The Liberals appointed Long to the Royal Commission on Agriculture, meeting at Trowbridge on 18 January 1893.

 Long continued in connections with Ireland throughout his career.
 He did not wish to sever legislative ties of Union with Ireland; but only to offer "an extension of the privileges of local government to the Irish people".
 Home Rule was thrown out by the Lords on 8 September 1893, by 419 votes to 41.
 In June 1895, the Liberals were resoundingly defeated in the Lords, and the following month Salisbury was returned for another ministry.

 After the Conservative defeat in 1892, Ritchie's retirement made Long the chief opposition spokesman on local government, and when the Tories returned to power in 1895, he entered the cabinet as President of the Board of Agriculture.
 In this role he was notable for his efforts to prevent the spread of rabies.
-The creation of the Board of Agriculture had brought a boost to Long's career in 1889.
-But opposition rose up strongly, when the Dog Muzzlers act, prompted the Laymen's League in Liverpool to contest the Church discipline bill.
+The creation of the Board of Agriculture had brought a boost to Long's career in 1889 but opposition rose up strongly, when the Dog Muzzlers act, prompted the Laymen's League in Liverpool to contest the Church Discipline bill.
 Long became increasingly unpopular in his constituency accused of being "irascible and scheming", and was advised to change seats.
-But this did not prevent in 1895 admittance to the Privy Council.
-The bourgeois Navy League in Liverpool could not wait to get rid of him but his powerful friends, like the "somnolent" Duke of Devonshire gave large donations to the Anti-Socialist Union - and this would be disastrous to the Union, for it would immediately alienate every snob and mediocrity ..."
-Yet Long was thick-skinned and seems impervious to the insults, for he remained remarkably successful at the polls.
+However, this did not prevent in 1895 admittance to the Privy Council.
+The bourgeois Navy League in Liverpool could not wait to get rid of him but his powerful friends, like the "somnolent" Duke of Devonshire gave large donations to the Anti-Socialist Union – and this would be disastrous to the Union, for it would immediately alienate every snob and mediocrity ..."
+Yet Long was thick-skinned and seemed impervious to the insults, for he remained remarkably successful at the polls.